SpicePayne/devops-group18/Use Cases/Use_Case_All_Capital_City_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view all capital cities within a selected continent ordered by population so that I can compare and analyze capitals across different continents.
+As a Data Analyst, I want to view all capital cities within a selected continent ordered by population so that I can compare and analyze capitals across different continents for the organization.

 **Scope**
 World Population Reporting System